-The scheme we design should, where possible, avoid any additional costs for architects, and they should be able to view the time they spend on it as an investment in their proposing to introduce development.
-This would likely rule out a scheme.
-Instead, we will model which requires develop a scheme that a detailed analysis will encourage architects of every architect's ongoing competence on an annual basis.
+The scheme should, where possible, avoid any additional costs for architects, and they should be able to view the time they spend on it as an investment in their development.
+This would likely rule out a model which requires a detailed analysis of every architect's ongoing competence on an annual basis.

-One of the key themes emerging from the Government's consultation on the proposed changes to the Architects Act was a commitment to avoid unnecessary duplication with the CPD requirements of architects' professional bodies.
-An ARB scheme should minimise unnecessary bureaucracy and allow architects maximum opportunity to use their time valuably.
-While ARB had to create a model that is suitable for all registered architects. we paid due regard to how best it can work alongside these existing schemes - both in terms of subject matter and logistical compatibility (such as being able to write up CPD once but log it in more than one system).
+A key theme that emerged from the Government's consultation on the proposed changes to the Architects Act was a commitment to avoid unnecessary duplication with the CPD requirements of architects' professional bodies.
+Our scheme should minimise unnecessary bureaucracy and allow architects the maximum opportunity to use their time valuably.
+While we had to create a model that is suitable for all registered architects, we paid due regard to how best it can work alongside these existing schemes - both in terms of subject matter and logistical compatibility (such as being able to write up CPD once but log it in more than one system).